SolbiatiAlessandro/two-sigma-kaggle/kernels/README.md

 - data preprocessing is done at the beggining over the whole tranining dataset, and it MUST not add new features.
 New features must be added only during the _generate_features method.

+- prediction post processing is done at the ending outside the model, this is done to avoid bias in benchmarking

 - you can see a complete example on how to fit a single model in the kernel Linear/SINGLE MODEL SUBMISSION (TEMPLATE)

 ISSUES